WICG/serial/EXPLAINER_BLUETOOTH.md

 The intent is to avoid the tendency to backfill Bluetooth Classic support into [Web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/).
-If support for one profile were to land in Web Bluetooth, this might entice developers to request the addition of other classic profiles to Web Bluetooth.
-Support for Bluetooth serial interfaces is seen as a special case as It has come numerous times in the form of developer requests needing basic serial port support with no simple alternative in BLE.
+If support for one profile were to land in Web Bluetooth, developers might request the addition of other classic profiles to Web Bluetooth.
+Support for Bluetooth serial interfaces is seen as a special case as it is so frequently requested by developers needing basic serial port support with no simple alternative in BLE.

 In short, this feature is a natural extension to the Web Serial API, and will